 Q and I decided to buck the trend and not have a wedding cake.
 Instead we had a dessert table with a big selection of goodies to choose from.
 There was a mojito cake, plum crumble, pavlova, a profiterole cake, lemon posset jars, brownies and macarons.
 A pretty sight for a sweet tooth like myself.

 My only regret from the day is that I didn’t (and because of my dress, physically couldn’t) try every one of these desserts.
-The plum crumble was to die for though.
+But I can say that the plum crumble was to die for.

 For the evening we made the most of the fire pits in the gardens with marshmallows and sparklers.

 Looking at these photos makes me want to do it all again!
-It is so true what everyone tells you: planning such a big, expensive day can be a bit of a minefield but it is SO worth it.
-I’m by no means an expert but if it’s any help, here’s my advice for soon-to-be brides and grooms:
+And it is so true when everyone tells you that planning such a big, expensive day can be a bit of a minefield but it is SO worth it.
+Now I’m by no means an expert but if it’s any help, then here’s my advice for soon-to-be brides and grooms:

-I think the absolute best thing about weddings is how different they all are in how they’re styled; I love seeing the couple’s personality shine through!
+I think the different way that couples style their weddings is the best thing about them!
+I love seeing the couple’s personality shine through!
 Don’t worry about what is trendy or what others expect.
-If you want a pristine, minimal wedding then do it.
-If you want a colourful wedding… then do it!
+So if you want a modern and minimal wedding then do it.
+Or if you want a colourful wedding… then do it!
 Q let me release my Tolkien geekery with Lord of the Rings table names, a poem in our ceremony and a few other small touches.

 Lazy Sunday offered an additional wedding coordinator service which was a complete God-send.
 Our lady, Kasia, was in charge of the timings and general smooth running of the day so we didn’t have to think about anything.
 It is such a worthwhile service to put your mind at rest!

-Sometimes your time is more important, but sometimes making something yourself is the way to go (and more fun!)
-It was £30 for a decorative, artificial wreath online… so I bought the materials and made my own for £7.50 instead.
+Sometimes your time is more important but sometimes making something yourself is the cheaper option (and more fun!)
+I bought materials from Hobbycraft to make my own decorative wreaths for £7.50.
+Buying them ready made would have set me back £30 per wreath.

 We fell in love with this website and we used them for all of our stationary.
 There’s thousands of designs for any theme imaginable, all totally bespoke and the prices are very reasonable with regular sales.